 Share

-How to Hire a Great CakePHP Developer
+How to Hire CakePHP Developers

-CakePHP is an extensive framework whose feature set for web application development has continued to grow substantially since its initial release in 2005.
-As a result, fully mastering its capabilitiesf or software development can take some time, which makes finding true CakePHP experts a real challenge.
+CakePHP is an extensive PHP framework (similar to Laravel or Symfony) with a feature set for web application development that has continued to grow substantially since its initial release in 2005.
+PHP, the programming language underlying CakePHP, boasts a long history in app development and a very large ecosystem.
+When properly implemented, CakePHP applications are web solutions that excel at performance and scalability.
+As a result, fully mastering its capabilities for software development can take some time, which makes finding true CakePHP experts a real challenge.

 The challenge with the ORM is that it makes using SQL so simple that, if a developer isn’t careful, he or she can write inefficient SQL queries without meaning to.
-These problems tend to surface after a system has been deployed, as databases grow and badly written queries become increasingly slow.
+These problems tend to surface after a system has been deployed, as databases grow and poorly written queries become increasingly slow.

 CakePHP Helpers are component-like classes for the presentation layer of your application.
 They contain logic that can be shared by many views, elements, or layouts.